DataDog/datadog-agent/cmd/testdata/README.md

 This directory contains test data for tests in the `cmd/...` packages.

-It is placed here to avoid filename-length issues on Windows (see `inv lint-filenames`).
+It is placed here to avoid filename-length issues on Windows (see `inv linter.filenames`).